 The Virtual Brain, computational modelers of full-brain network dynamics

 Eligibility: Each graduate trainee funded by the NSERC-Create grant is expected to hold one 4-month internship placement as part of their 12-month award.
 Non-Create-funded graduate trainees and postdoctoral trainees are eligible but not obligated to hold an internship.
 Each year, trainees will be offered opportunities for interviews with internship partners, either by videoconferencing or in person at annual workshops.
 Trainees must attend the interviews in the same year as their internship application.
 Placements are based on mutual agreement between trainees, internship partners and CREATE staff with input from the academic supervisor.
-After the interviews, trainees should complete an Internship application and obtain the required signatures, and email the form to the CD-CREATE staff.
+After the interviews, trainees should complete an Internship application, obtain the required signatures, and email the form with an updated CV to the CD-CREATE staff email listed on the form.

 Funding: The internship can take place any time of year; May-August is most common.
 The trainee receives funds during the internship of $1000/month from the training grant and $1000/month from the partner.
 If the internship does not takes place at the partner site, then a plan for regularly scheduled supervisory meetings should be included in the internship application, a one-page application signed by trainee, internship partner, and academic supervisor, and reviewed by the NSERC-Create staff.
 Trainees are required to present a brief report on their internship at the CREATE annual meeting and to provide the CD-Create staff with a brief written report (to be provided later).